TODAY IN LGBT HISTORY | Marsha P. Johnson dies

 Marsha P Johnson was born in August 1945 in Elizabeth, New Jersey.
 Ms Johnson was found dead on the 6th of July 1992.
 She was 46-years-old at the time of her death.

-Ms Johnson was a drag performer and LGBT+ activist and usually used female pronouns for herself, but also referred to herself as “gay, as a transvestite or simply as a queen” She was a well-known character in the New York Greenwich district and is thought to be a key figure in the Stonewall Riots of June 1969.
+Ms Johnson was a drag performer and LGBT+ activist and usually used female pronouns for herself, but also referred to herself as “gay, as a transvestite or simply as a queen” She was a well-known character in the New York Greenwich district and is widely considered to be a key figure in the Stonewall Riots of June 1969.

 She was heavily involved in the advocacy of AIDS patients and homeless LGBT+ folx.

-In 1992 Ms Johnson went missing she was last seen on the 4th July, two days later her body turned up in the Hudson River, New York.
+In 1992 Ms Johnson went missing on the 4th July, two days later her body turned up in the Hudson River, New York.
 Police and an autopsy ruled her death a suicide, but friends and relatives believe that she would never end her own life.

 The authorities, under pressure from the community, reclassified her death as “death to drowning from undetermined causes”.